ACCTING 7026 - Accounting Information Systems (M)

 - Assessment must maintain academic standards.

-Assessment SummaryKnowledge gained in Accounting Information Systems course will be assessed using two forms of assessment: two tests, each worth 20% of the overall assessment and the final exam worth 60%.
-These forms of assessment address all learning objectives of the course.
+Assessment SummaryKnowledge gained in Accounting Information Systems course will be assessed using: two tests, one is worth 20% and the other 15% of the overall assessment.
+The final exam worth 65%.
+Both tests and the final exam will address all learning objectives of the course.

 Assessment Related Requirements· Students are required to attend all lectures and the tutorials in which they are enrolled.